Control 1.11: Conditional Access and Phishing-Resistant MFA

 Agent 365 Architecture Update

 Entra Agent ID (Public Preview) extends Conditional Access to agent identities with agent-specific risk signals and custom security attributes.
-Agents are now first-class identities subject to risk-based policies, replacing per-platform identity models (service principals, managed identities).
+Agents can now be represented as first-class identities subject to risk-based policies, complementing — and potentially over time reducing dependence on — per-platform identity models such as service principals and managed identities.
 See Unified Agent Governance for agent Conditional Access policy examples and configuration guidance.

 Agent Registry Visibility (February 2026): Copilot Studio agents are visible in the Agent 365 registry.
 Microsoft Foundry agents are expected at GA.
 Declarative agents appear in the registry but lack org-wide deployment capability — export/import is required for broader distribution, and direct publish is under consideration.
 Admins can block or delete declarative agents but cannot deploy them org-wide from the registry.